-However, another and probably a more important aspect of the seasonality in surface heat fluxes and the resulting seasonal thermocline is the associated intensification of mesoscale currents towards the surface.
+However, another and probably a more important aspect of the seasonality in surface heat fluxes and the resulting seasonal thermocline is the associated intensification of mesoscale currents toward the surface.
 A conspicuous aspect of the model results is the small vertical penetration of the annual signal: EKE values below ~350 m depth are almost constant throughout the year (Figure 3).
 Thermal wind balance then requires horizontal mesoscale temperature gradients to support the vertical shear of the mesoscale velocities associated with the seasonal maximum of EKE in summer.
-Figure 4 shows $T{grad} = [(\partial T/\partial x)^2 + (\partial T/\partial y)^2]^{1/2}, \text{ where } T \text{ are high-pass filtered temperature anomalies}$ (wavelengths $< \sim 450 \text{ km}$).
-In winter, when the Mixed Layer (ML) is deep, T{grad} is small $(4-8\times10^{-6} \text{ °C/m}) \text{ and the velocities are only weakly sheared towards the surface.
-This reduction in <math>T{grad}$ and the associated velocities is easily explained by large scale surface heat loss, inducing a homogenization and deepening of the ML.
-Contrastingly, when the ML shoals in spring, T{grad} associated with the seasonal thermocline increases to 8-14×10-6 °C/m.
-The reasons behind this reappearance of strong T{grad} , in contrast to the erosion in fall and winter, is less clear and will be further discussed in the following section.
-Nevertheless, these higher gradients require the mesoscale currents from below 350 m to strongly intensify towards the surface, resulting in a summer maximum of EKE at the surface.
+Figure 4 shows $T{\text{grad}} = [(\partial T/\partial x)^2 + (\partial T/\partial y)^2]^{1/2}$, where T are high-pass filtered temperature anomalies (wavelengths < \sim 450 km).
+In winter, when the mixed layer (ML) is deep, T{grad} is small (4-8×10-6 °C/m) and the velocities are only weakly sheared toward the surface.
+This reduction in T{grad} and the associated velocities is easily explained by large-scale surface heat loss, inducing a homogenization and deepening of the ML.
+Contrastingly, when the ML shoals in spring, $T{\rm grad}$ associated with the seasonal thermocline increases to 8-14×10-6°C/m.
+The reasons behind this reappearance of strong $T{\rm grad}$, in contrast to the erosion in fall and winter, are less clear and will be further discussed in the following section.
+Nevertheless, these higher gradients require the mesoscale currents from below 350 m to strongly intensify toward the surface, resulting in a summer maximum of EKE at the surface.